shaanali8/shaanali8.github.io/README.md

-# Announcement 📢: People of the interwebs, Smart Work™ podcast drops on Aug 8th and book series launches Aug 11th.
+# Announcement 📢: Dear people of the interweb, Smart Work™ podcast drops on Aug 8th and book series launches Aug 11th.
 This has been a long time coming.

 ### Please feel free to recommend any topics that you'd like us to cover via dms.
-This podcast is hosted by me and cohosted by my dear friend Terese Eriksen.
+This podcast is hosted by me and cohosted by my friend Terese Eriksen.

 ### This GitHub repository hosts the source code for the personal website of Shaan A., a talented and passionate author.
 The website serves as a digital hub for showcasing the author's literary works, sharing insights into their creative process, and engaging with their readers and followers.